5:120 Employee Ethics; Conduct; and Conflict of Interest

 Board policy 2:105, Ethics and Gift Ban, applies to all District employees.
 Students shall not be used in any manner for promoting a political candidate or issue.

-No District employee shall be directly or indirectly interested in any contract, work, or business of the District, or in the sale of any article by or to the District, except when the employee is the author or developer of instructional materials listed with the State Board of Education and adopted for use by the Board.
+In accordance with Section 22-5 of the School Code, “no school officer or teacher shall be interested in the sale, proceeds, or profits of any book, apparatus, or furniture used or to be used in any school with which such officer or teacher may be connected”, except when the employee is the author or developer of instructional materials listed with the Illinois State Board of Education and adopted for use by the Board.
 An employee having an interest in instructional materials must file an annual statement with the Board Secretary.

 Employees shall not engage in any other employment or in any private business during regular working hours or at such other times as are necessary to fulfill appropriate assigned duties.